Police Officers Put Their Lives On The Line. We Help After A Serious Injury.

 Minnesota is among the states that allow employees to receive workers’ compensation when they have been diagnosed with post-traumatic stress disorder (PTSD) due to an on-the-job incident.
 Police officers are no exception because of the traumatic experiences they may have while on the job.
 Officers see car accident scenes, murder scenes and many other highly disturbing situations that can lead to impairment.

 Common symptoms of PTSD include flashbacks or intrusive thoughts, irritability, depression, panic attacks and inability to concentrate or handle everyday stress.
 This is a serious condition that can be successfully treated so that an officer can get back to leading a normal life.

 - Repeated or extreme exposure to one or more traumatic events while on the job

 If you are suffering from PTSD because of any of the above, an experienced St. Paul workers’ comp attorney can help you with your claim so that you can have the time and treatment you need to successfully recover and get back to work.

 Law enforcement has a very dangerous job, leaving plenty of room for injury on a daily basis.
-For instance, law enforcement officers come up against individuals with weapons, they drive cruisers on dangerous roadways, and they are open to being seriously injured every time they arrest an irate individual.
+For instance, law enforcement officers encounter individuals with weapons, they drive cruisers on dangerous roadways, and they are open to being seriously injured every time they arrest an irate individual.
 If you are a law enforcement officer who has been injured on the job, you may have a workers’ compensation claim.
-To learn more about your rights and options, call the Law Office of Joshua Borken at (651) 505-3580 to schedule a free consultation.
+To learn more about your rights and options, call the Law Office Of Joshua Borken at 651-321-0778 to schedule a free consultation.